ydaniv/uijet/docs-src/api.md

 ## Killer UI for web apps.

-__Note:__ Every module documented here is supported.
+__Note__: Every module documented here is supported.
 All others are considered pending for addition/removal.

-### Config Options Reference
+### Config Option Reference

 * All `boolean`'s default to a falsy value (`undefined`).
 * All options that allow a `function` value mean that it is possible to set a function that will return the real value to be set - in other words, lazily-computed options.